naobservatory/mag/docs/nao.md

     - [`conf/**.config`](../conf) contains additional pipeline configuration
         - [`base.config`](../conf/base.config) contains the configuration for the base profile (enabled by default), that specifies the resources and error strategy for each process
         - [`modules.config`](../conf/modules.config) contains the pipeline configuration for the modules including extra arguments for the tools and specifies what output files that get copied to the results directory
-        - [`engaging.config`](../conf/engaging.config) contains the pipeline configuration for the Engaging cluster

 ### What changes have already been made?